FreeJoy-Team/FreeJoyWiki/Axes-configuration.md

 ## Axis source 1

 Pin of main axis source.
 If you selected some analog axes or digital sensors at Pins tab this pins will be shown in this combobox.
+By default axis source is set to buttons, that means you can specify buttons or encoder inputs to change the value is axis.
+Corresponding logical buttons and positive step  should be selected in this case.

 ## Output control